rackerlabs/docs-cloud-servers/api-docs/api-reference/methods/post-migrate-server-server-id-actions.rst

 .. code::

     POST /servers/{server_id}/action

-Migrates server to different hypervisor host within the Rackspace Cloud in the same region.
-The server's data and IPs do not change.
-During a migration, the server's status changes to "RESIZING", because the migrate and migration operations use the same code.
+This operation migrates the server to different hypervisor host within the Rackspace Cloud in the same region without changing the server's data and IP addresses.

+During a migration, the server's status changes to **RESIZING** because the migration function uses the resize operation to migrate the server.
 The original server is saved for 24 hours to allow rollback.
 You should test and explicitly confirm all migrations.
-When you do so, the original server is removed.
-All migrations are automatically confirmed after 24 hours if you do not explicitly confirm or revert the migration.
+After you confirm, the original server is removed.
+If you do not explicitly confirm or revert the migration, all migrations are automatically confirmed after 24 hours

 .. note::
    This operation is not available for OnMetal servers.

 Specify the target server ID in the URI.